• Skip to main content

 As we continued upwards, we found deeper snow.

 For some trail sections, it felt like we should have brought our downhill skis, given the amount of snow we encountered.
-We definitely could have made snowmen with the wet snow.
 The person leading had a harder time breaking the trail, with each foot sinking deep into the snow.

 Lady backpacking in deep snow.

-Tip: Take turns breaking trail to avoid causing one person’s exhaustion.
+Tip: Take turns breaking trail to avoid exhausting one person.
 Following the leader requires less energy once the footprints have been established.

 Crossing a Creek with Large Volumes of Water